vargvinter/cert/14 Artisan Console.md

 ## Options

-Options, like arguments, are another form of user input.
-Options are prefixed by two hyphens `(--)` when they are specified on the command line.
-There are two types of options: those that receive a value and those that don't.
+Two types of options: those that receive a value and those that don't.
 Options that don't receive a value serve as a boolean "switch".

 ```php
 protected $signature = 'email:send {user} {--queue}';